-Goitrogenic foods can be a problem, especially for people with thyroid issues.
-Check out this infographic for more information on which foods are goitrogenic, how you can limit their effects, and who should be extra-concerned about goitrogens.
+Goitrogenic foods can be a problem for people with thyroid issues.
+Check out this infographic for information on which foods are goitrogenic, how you can limit their effects, and who should be extra-concerned about goitrogens.

-Are you one of the 20 million Americans who has thyroid disease?
-Have you taken proactive steps to improve your thyroid health, such as cleaning up your diet and supplementing with thyroid-supportive nutrients, but with little to no improvement?
-If this sounds like you, you may be missing a big piece of the thyroid puzzle—chronic stress.
-Read on to learn more about the stress–thyroid connection and get 12 tips on reducing stress in your daily life.
+Are you one of the 20 million Americans with thyroid disease?
+You may be missing a piece of the thyroid puzzle—chronic stress.
+Learn about the stress–thyroid connection and get tips on reducing stress.

-The green smoothie fad has taken the world by storm, with everyone from staunch vegans to Paleo people hopping on the kale-and-spinach-laden beverage bandwagon.
-While green smoothies have gained a reputation for being extremely healthy, these drinks have a dark side that few people are aware of.
-Read on to learn about the health problems associated with the “over-enthusiastic” consumption of green smoothies and why drinking these beverages regularly may not be conducive to optimal health.
+The green smoothie fad has taken the world by storm, but these drinks have a dark side that people aren’t aware of.
+Learn about why these beverages may not be conducive to optimal health.